podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 21th:** Today I added a few minor commits.
+The first beeing `commit 3dcb227`_ in which I finally deleted the class `Modification`, which got split up into `modification.ModificationAuthor`_ and `modification.ModificationDate`.
+For more info please see the log entry of June 19th.

+`commit 8ec8c6f`_ replaced the debug `print` instructions with the a call of the `project.debug()` function, in `writer_tests.py`_.

+After some debugging I added a `tearDown()` function to the test cases in `writer_tests.py`_, done in `commit c5cce73`_.
+Reason beeing that I noticed strange behavior after I added a test case for adding a whole new topic to a BCF file.
+Specifically most test cases failed if run together, but succeeded when run separately.
+Reason being that the extracted BCF file wasn't completely replaced for each new test case, instead it was merely updated.
+This meant that the added topic would be read in too by the following test case and thus invalidate some invariants.

+`commit f91b863`_ added a diagram of the basic structure of the plugin, for the purpose of the wiki page which I am currently writing.

+In `commit f7a4958`_ I added a whole new file `frontentInterface.py`_ with a new function `frontentInterface.deleteObject()`_.
+Both currently reside on the `branch feature_interface_deleteObject`_ branch.
+This new function shall handle the complete deletion of an object, by that I mean the deletion from the file, through the `writer` module, and the deletion from the data model, through an also added function `deleteObject()` inside of `Project`.

+Finally `commit e561233`_ added a new test suite, intended for testing the functions of `frontentInterface.py`_.
+It currently already sports 7 test cases.

 **June 20th:** `commit fed05f2`_ renames the Identifiable interface to XMLIdentifiable and adds a new Identifiable interface.
 The new interface is